syedhamidali/radarx/README.rst

     :target: https://pypi.org/project/radarx/
     :alt: Python Version

-Radarx is a Python library built for radar data processing, especially targeting data from IMD (India Meteorological Department) radars.
+Radarx is a Python library built for radar data processing, and visualization.
 The library integrates tightly with `xradar` and leverages `xarray` and `DataTree` structures to enable easy and efficient manipulation of radar sweeps and volume data.

 =================
 Key Features